bary249/The-Yellow-Castle/MY_TODO.md

 - Simulation mode: Uses MatchManager with new logic
 - Player vs AI: Uses same MatchManager + updated SimpleAI
 - Online mode: Uses same logic + moveSpeed serialized in Firebase

+Add Icon for each terrain in tile and on card.